codacy/codacy-clang-tidy/docs/description/readability-delete-null-pointer.md

 readability-delete-null-pointer
 ===============================

-Checks the `if` statements where a pointer’s existence is checked and then deletes the pointer.
+Checks the `if` statements where a pointer's existence is checked and then deletes the pointer.
 The check is unnecessary as deleting a null pointer has no effect.